INSURING YOUR ENGLISH REGISTERED CAR IN SPAIN

 Types of insurance

-Roadside Assistance (asistencia en viajes), glass breakage (rotura de lunas) and legal expenses (defensa penal) in the event of a court case is usually included in most policies or can be added for an additional premium.
+Asistencia en viajes, glass breakage (rotura de lunas) and legal expenses (defensa penal) in the event of a court case is usually included in most policies or can be added for an additional premium.

-Third-party: (responsabilidad civil obligatoraia) is the basic cover required.
+Responsabilidad civil obligatoraia is the basic cover required.
 If you have an accident that is your fault your insurance will cover the damage to the other vehicle only.
 It will also include windscreen/glass cover, legal expenses and breakdown cover.

 Insurance premiums in Spain are among the lowest in the E.U, although they vary considerably according to numerous factors, including the following: